Mqrshe/Sponger/README.md

 Sponger requires Modmenu only

 # To Do:
-• Add a Modmenu menu for the client with options to toggle Armor Hud, Coord Hud and Fps Hud on and off
+* Add a Modmenu menu for the client with options to toggle Armor Hud, Coord Hud and Fps Hud on and off
-• Cake Chomps
+* Cake Chomps
-• Brightness toggle
+* Brightness toggle
-• Add a keybind for opening menu
+* Add a keybind for opening menu
-• Add a issues link
+* Add a issues link

 # Features:
-• Armor Hud
+* Armor Hud
-• Coordinates Hud
+* Coordinates Hud
-• FPS Hud
+* FPS Hud
-• Game options saver
+* Game options saver
-• Boat break fix for single player
+* Boat break fix for Singleplayer
-• Minor Chunk/Lighting Fixes
+* Minor Chunk/Lighting Fixes
-• Feature where chat history isnt cleared
+* Feature where chat history isnt cleared